gitter-badger/Untis_Vplan_Web/README.md

 Responsive Javascript / PHP Implementation for Web Untis using AJAX calls.
 Easy User Interface using Materialize.css .

 ## Issues
-If you find any bugs or issues, please commit it.
+If you find any bugs or issues, please create an issue.

 ## Current Version
 The current Version is 1.8.